SteadyCadence/api-docs/content/05-questionnaires.md

 PUT /api/v1/organizations/{organization_slug}/projects/{project_slug}/questionnaire/
 ```

-The above method creates a new questionnaire for the project.
+This method creates a new questionnaire for the project.
 Questionnaires are either created by providing a link to a XLSForm or by providing a valid Questionnaire JSON object.

 **Note:** At the moment, updating the questionnaire is only possible as long as no data has been contributed to the project.
 If you need to change your questionnaire, you need to [create a new project](#create-a-new-project).